lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/3_Lesson_3/index.md

 style H fill:  #f7dc6f ,stroke:#FFFFFF;
 {{< /mermaid >}}

+To create a for loop, we first design a set of statements that control how many times the loop runs and separate each one with a semicolon.
+First, we create a variable for use in the loop and initialize it with a starting value.
+This variable is typically given a one-letter label and is different from any other variable we are using elsewhere in our code.
+Next, we define a test that evaluates this variable on every loop and keeps the loop running as long as the test passes.
+If the test fails, the loop stops immediately.
+The test is always a relational expression, relating the value on the left to the value on the right (a table of common relational expressions and their operators can be found below).
+Finally, we write a statement that allows the loop variable to be updated every time the test is passed.

 Translated into code, here is what the structure of a for loop looks like:

 ```